We receive advertising fees from the brands we review that affect the ranking and scoring of such brands.

 As a freelancer, you don’t have an employer-sponsored 401(k) — but you still have access to numerous other retirement accounts.

-- Roth IRA: Roth IRA contributions are not tax-deductible, but retirement withdrawals are tax-free.
-Like the traditional IRA, Roth IRAs have a 2020 contribution limit of $6,000.
+• Roth IRA: Roth IRA contributions are not tax-deductible, but retirement withdrawals are tax-free.
+Like traditional IRAs, Roth IRAs have a 2020 contribution limit of $6,000.

 IRA contribution limits are much lower than the 401(k)’s.
 Don’t worry — as a self-employed worker, the IRS also sees you as an employer.
 Consequently, you have access to employer retirement accounts to supplement your IRA savings.